Condla/hadoop-admin-workshop/README.md

 * Hands On: Install HDP 2.6.3 with 1 Master Node and 3 Worker nodes

 ## Exploring HDFS
-* Hands On: Create a user directory (linux user + HDFS directory structure)
+* Hands On: Create a user directory (Linux user + HDFS directory structure)
+* Hands On: Load any file into HDFS
+* Hands On: Copy Data via Distcp

 ## Concepts and Components